 These might not be as tough as the Back Diamond ones but they are still a great option if you are not someone who hikes rough trails every weekend.

-They are made of aluminum and come with a foam grip.
+They are made of aluminium and come with a foam grip.
 They’re a little heavier than the other options on this list.
 However, we included them because of the price point and how well they work.
-Their competitive with brands that are double the cost.
+They’re competitive with brands that cost double.

 Weight: 19.2 oz